alumae/kaldi-offline-transcriber/README.md

 ## One-pass decoding using online DNN models with speaker i-vectors ##

-Instead of the three-pass decoding strategy, one can aternatively use one-pass decoding using "online" DNN models that use i-vectors calculated from each speaker's speech as additional input to the DNN, thus providing kind-of unsupervised speaker/channel adaptation.
-This scheme is about two times faster than the default (when using one thread) but introduces about 10% relatively more errors: the WER on Estonian radio talk shows when using the default scheme is currently 17.7%, when using the one-pass decong stratgey it goes up to 19.3%.
+Instead of the three-pass decoding strategy, one can alternatively use one-pass decoding using "online" DNN models that use i-vectors calculated from each speaker's speech as additional input to the DNN, thus providing kind-of unsupervised speaker/channel adaptation.
+This scheme is about two times faster than the default (when using one thread) but introduces about 10% relatively more errors: the WER on Estonian radio talk shows when using the default scheme is currently 17.7%, when using the one-pass decoding stratgey it goes up to 19.3%.

 You can activate the scheme by defining `DO_NNET2_ONLINE=yes` variable in `Makefile.options`, or using the `--nnet2-online true` option to `speech2text.sh`.

-To decode the same file as above, the one-pass scheme requires
+To decode the same file as above (8:35 minutes), the one-pass scheme requires

-  * 15 minutes
+  * 15 minutes with one thread (1.8x realtime)

-The one-pass scheme cannot be parallelized by increasing the number of threads, but can be parallelized by increasing the number of jobs, by defining in `Makefile.options` e.g.:

-  njobs = 3